Validea Detailed Fundamental Analysis - NET

 Below is Validea's guru fundamental report for CLOUDFLARE INC (NET).
 Of the 22 guru strategies we follow, NET rates highest using our Quantitative Momentum Investor model based on the published strategy of Wesley Gray.
 This momentum model looks for stocks with strong and consistent intermediate-term relative performance.

-CLOUDFLARE INC (NET) is a large-cap growth stock in the Business Services industry.
-The rating using this strategy is 88% based on the firm’s underlying fundamentals and the stock’s valuation.
+CLOUDFLARE INC (NET) is a large-cap value stock in the Business Services industry.
+The rating using this strategy is 94% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.